dmitrymomot/gokit/binder/README.md

 ## Overview

 The `binder` package provides utilities for binding HTTP request data to Go structs.
 It automatically handles different content types including JSON, form data, and query parameters with minimal configuration.
+This package is thread-safe and designed for high-performance web applications.

 ## Features